Versioning

 .
 If an older version of the

-workflow execution history is replayed on this code, it will fail because the minimum expected version
+workflow_execution history is replayed on this code, it will fail because the minimum expected version

 is 1.
-After you are sure that all of the workflow executions for version 1 have completed, then you
+After you are sure that all of the workflow_executions for version 1 have completed, then you

 can remove 1 so that your code would look like the following: